laggardkernel/init.d-link/README.md

 ### Intro

-The module solves the situation when /system/etc/init.d doesn't exist, some apps try to create this folder themselves.
-The best solution is to create it systemlessly by our users and keep the real system partition untouched.
+The module solves the situation when /system/etc/init.d doesn't exist, some app, let's say Kernel Auditor Beta, doesn't recognize the \*.d folder provided by MagiskSU and tries to create the init.d folder by itself.
+So we'd better symlink one from an available \*.d — post-fs-data.d, service.d or su.d.

-- The module try to make a soft link named init.d from an existing *.d folder.
+- The module symlink a *.d folder as init.d,
-- Or simply create an init.d folder systemlessly to be used by the kernel.
+- or simply create one systemlessly.
-- init.d scripts will be run by an existing superuser — MagiskSU, phh's superuser or SuperSU — or the kernel,
+- Init.d scripts will be run by an existing superuser — MagiskSU, phh's superuser or SuperSU — or the kernel,
-- init.d scripts will **NOT** be run by the module itself in case of collision with init.d support from kernel.
+- but **NOT** by the module itself, in case of collision with the func of kernel.

-### Soft Link Priority:
+### Symlink Priority:

 1. /magisk/.core/service.d (Magisk v12)
 2. /magisk/.core/post-fs-data.d (Magisk v11)